LucoLab/Survival/README.md

 _NB_ : matrice.tsv is created on lakitu server using a script that parse all psi files (one for each patient) and filter for a list of exon you want to check.

-So here , I give this precomputed matrice for polyA Exons and Ribo0 Exons.
+So here, I give this precomputed matrice for polyA Exons and Ribo0 Exons to check survival in Luminal,Basal TCGA patients.

 ```shell